wagtail/wagtail/docs/getting_started/integrating_into_django.md

 You can alter URL paths here to fit your project's URL scheme.

-`wagtailadmin_urls` provides the [admin Interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface) for Wagtail.
+`wagtailadmin_urls` provides the [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface) for Wagtail.
 This is separate from the Django admin interface, `django.contrib.admin`.
 Wagtail-only projects host the Wagtail admin at `/admin/`, but if this clashes with your project's existing admin backend then you can use an alternative path, such as `/cms/`.

 Wagtail serves your document files from the location, `wagtaildocs_urls`.
 You can omit this if you do not intend to use Wagtail's document management features.

-Wagtail serves your pages from the base location, `wagtail_urls`.
+Wagtail serves your pages from the `wagtail_urls` location.
 In the above example, Wagtail handles URLs under `/pages/`, leaving your Django project to handle the root URL and other paths as normal.
 If you want Wagtail to handle the entire URL space including the root URL, then place `path('', include(wagtail_urls))` at the end of the `urlpatterns` list.
 Placing `path('', include(wagtail_urls))` at the end of the `urlpatterns` ensures that it doesn't override more specific URL patterns.

 Finally, you need to set up your project to serve user-uploaded files from `MEDIA_ROOT`.
 Your Django project may already have this in place, but if not, add the following snippet to `urls.py`: